Aussie Mobile Mortgage Broker, Tina Assadour does not like to talk about herself.

 Tina tells us how she goes that extra mile with her customers, by discussing with them how to protect their mortgage and with a lot of customers never really considering it before, they truly see this discussion as an extra level of care, making it even more rewarding for Tina.

-Tina is a supporter of mortgage protection and integrates it into her process from her very first appointment with a client.
+Tina is a supporter of My Protection Plan and integrates it into her process from her very first appointment with a client.

 For Tina, her first-hand experience didn’t need to be her catalyst to see the value in offering protection to her clients.
 From the very start, Tina knew it was “the right thing to do” for her customers.